Learn How to Sew Christmas Pajamas for the Entire Family Using Free PDF Sewing Patterns

 For my own PJ's I used the Peg Leg Pattern from Patterns For Pirates.
 One of the things I really like about this pattern is that it includes a thigh measurement so you can get a really accurate fit.

-My husband's PJ's were created using the Walk the Plank PJ Bottoms.
+My husband's PJ's were created using my family Pajama Pant Pattern.
 It's a really quick and easy pattern to sew together.
-It has a loose fit, an elastic waist, no side seam and it can be made using knits or wovens.
+It has a loose fit, an elastic waist, and it can be made using knits or wovens.

 I know it can be intimidating to sew with knit fabric so I've rounded up my favorite tips that I've picked up over the years as I've sewn with knit fabric to make the process as smooth as possible.